 Prynne freely ranges into other disciplines, like physics, chemistry and computer science, as he believes the poet has a duty to be conversant with the world in which we live.
 Not the world of the four humours in which poets from Shakespeare to Shelley dwelled, but the world of black holes, quasars, and microchips, the one Bill Gates reshaped in his own image and in which the Higgs-Boson’s “God particle” is being unearthed.
 [I realize these latter references post-date the composition of “Nibble Song,” but I have no doubt that the very living Prynne would approve.]
 As Simon Jarvis states, “working with the poems will not be only a question of reading them against the competence which has been accumulated in advance; readers are asked to become researchers, to take purchase on the whole body of language and the history and polity sedimented within it. . . .”
 [3a]

 It is from these perspectives that one approaches “Nibble Song,” which appeared in the 1982 edition of Poems (under the subdivision, 10 Uncollected Poems), although its position in that volume indicates its date of composition may have been as much as 5 – 10 years earlier.
 This would have put the poem’s composition squarely within the era of modern advancements in the development of the supercomputer, the mini- and personal computers, commercial interacive kiosks and standalone video games like “Pong,” as well as incorporated components like the RAM chip, the microprocessor, and floppy disks.
 The 1970’s also saw the proliferation of the UNIX operating system and the development of more specialized programming languages like LOGO, PASCAL, C, PROLOG and SQL, along with the creation of Ethernet which permitted a way of linking computers to each other.
-At the end of the end of this decade came the introduction of the 16-bit Intel 8086 microprocessor, the foundational “instruction set architecture” for the next three decades of personal computing.
+At the end of this decade came the introduction of the 16-bit Intel 8086 microprocessor, the foundational “instruction set architecture” for the next three decades of personal computing.
 If this were not breathtaking enough, the compact disc was also invented.

 The reason I venture into the history of modern computing is because of the specific language Prynne uses within the poem.
 First, there is the title, “Nibble Song.”
 As used in connection with computer and digital technology, “nibble” refers to an aggregation of bits on a 4-bit boundary.
 Nibble carries on the “edible data” metaphor (and pun) that the geeks used when coining “bit,” “byte” and “crumb” (computer jargon for two bits).
 There are also technological references in the word “kiosk,” which includes the computer and the screen (now often associated with the terminals one uses to obtain a boarding pass at the airport), and the word “gain,” a unit of measurement of input to output.